kvijay23/BankingAPI/README.md

 Missing logging for request tracking and debugging.

-No pagination in GET endpoints, which can cause performance issues.
+Pagination in GET endpoints

 Use FluentValidation to validate incoming requests.

-No logging framework is used, making debugging difficult.

-No monitoring tools are integrated.

-No database migration strategy exists.
+Monitoring tools